 Narrator works with braille displays that use a USB or serial port.
 To use your braille display with Narrator, download and install braille:

 - Press the Windows logo key + Ctrl + N to open Narrator settings.

-- Under Braille (beta), select Download and install braille.
+- Under Use braille (preview), select Download and install braille.
 (This will take some time.
 Windows will also ask if you’re sure that you want to allow Windows to make changes to your PC.)